Jury members

 Bio

-Arnaud Chevallier is the founder of the sales agency B-Rated International, based in Paris and Madrid.
-A graduate of INSAS and former sales executive at Mediawan, he recently handled titles like The Silent Run (dir.
+Arnaud is the founder of the sales agency B-Rated International, based in Paris and Madrid.
+He is a graduate of INSAS - Institut Supérieur des Arts in Bruxelles and former sales executive at Mediawan.
+He has recently handled titles like The Silent Run (dir.
 Marta Bergman) and Maria Callas – Monica Bellucci: An Encounter (dir.
 Yannis Dimolitsas).
 B-Rated is also active in co-producing documentaries and fiction features, supporting new voices in cinema.

 Réka Lemhényi